Section Five

 Using Interpretation and Translation Technologies

-Did you happen to notice that our discussions so far have completely skipped over the idea of using technologies in multi-lingual and cross-lingual communication, which was listed as a possibility in Box 21.1?
-I did that on purpose, but let’s return to the idea now, using the information about human interpreters and translators we have just discussed.
+Did you happen to notice that our discussions so far have almost completely skipped over the idea of using technologies in multi-lingual and cross-lingual communication, which was listed as a possibility in Box 21.1?
+I did that on purpose, but let’s return to the idea now, using the information about human interpreters, translators, and translated or universal materials we have just discussed.

 First, obviously, multi-modal, multi-lingual, and cross-lingual technologies are amazing, useful, and include a wide range of options.

-Language teachers can search online during class for a word or a phrase in the target language that students are not understanding and show them several pictures of it.
-Language teachers can search online for words from students’ languages that students are using, find the translation in the teacher’s language, and use that information to structure lessons based on the students’ preferences or abilities.
+Think back to the multi-lingual language-learning situations from the beginning of this module.
+Technologies allow teachers in this sort of setting to quickly search online during class for a word or a phrase in the target language that students are not understanding and show them several pictures of it.
+In the opposite direction, teachers can search online for words from students’ languages that students are using, find the translation in the teacher’s language, and use that information to structure lessons based on the students’ interests.
 Students next to each other in a language-learning classroom can complete the same language-learning lesson on the same language-learning software while each receiving automatic feedback and explanations in their different native languages.
 Most of us have gotten used to using Google Translate and other companies’ similar tools, at least while traveling (or, for those of us who happen to work in ESL/ESOL programs, to help students understand details or complexities).
-Software of various sorts provides instant translations of printed written materials, captions for TV shows and videos in the language we want, and webpages that almost magically appear to have been written in the language we want.
+Software of various sorts provides us with instant translations of printed written materials, captions for TV shows and videos in the language we want, and webpages that almost magically appear to have been written in the language we want.

 Concerns and Prohibitions with Cross-Lingual Technologies